gititub/NEN-NER-TOOLKIT/README.md

 ```
 python src/ptc.py -i example/pmcs_sample.txt -o output.tsv
 ```
-In case you choose 'tsv', it returns two dataframes: `output.tsv` with entities, and `output_relations.tsv` with correlations between entities.
+In case you choose "tsv", it returns three different files: `output.tsv` with entities, `output_relations.tsv` with correlations between entities, and `output_text.tsv` with the full text of the references by sections.

 ## NER, NEN and Relations with [PubTator3][def2] from a query.

-This command will search for PMC articles related to a query, for example *biotin* or *Hodgkin+Lymphoma* (it is not case sensitive), using Bio.Entrez (Spaces may be replaced by '+' sign).
+This command will search for PMC articles related to a query, for example *biotin* or *Hodgkin+Lymphoma* (it is not case sensitive), using Bio.Entrez (Spaces may be replaced by "+" sign).
 Retrieves and processes PubTator annotations and save the results in the specified output file in biocjson or tsv format.

 The fourth command-line argument is the number of IDs to retrieve.
 The last command-line argument is the oldest publication date.
-If you don't want to filter by date, simply omit the `-date` argument.
+If you don"t want to filter by date, simply omit the `-date` argument.
 This last argument is not mandatory.

 $ python src/ptc_extract_pmc_query.py -q [query] -o [output_filename] -max [max retrievals] -date ["YYYY/MM/DD"]